 You could already feel Fall in Vienna, and on the crisp morning of my first day here, temps were hovering in the 50F/10C range.
 I walked towards the tram stop, following the directions my Viennese friend Nina gave me, and of course stumbled upon a coffee shop before too long.
 I grabbed a coffee and a chocolate macaroon, then headed for the Innerstadt – the old core of the city.
-First, I planned on visiting the museums I had missed on my previous trip, and then I wanted to take a walk srund the city center to revisit all the sights.
-But for the sights on this former imperial capital to be fully appreciated, a bit of historical background is in order.
+First, I planned on visiting the museums I had missed on my previous trip.
+Then, I wanted to take a walk around the city center to revisit all the sights.
+But for this former imperial capital to be fully appreciated, a bit of historical background is in order.

 All this is important because you can’t throw a stone in the city center without hitting something imperial.
 And there is nothing more imperial than the emperor’s treasury – that was my first stop for the day.
 I was super excited to see the collection, as I had greatly enjoyed the Crown Jewels of the British in London.

 The Habsburgs had royal regalia to be envied – the treasury includes crowns, orbs, scepters and gowns that they used in coronations, official ribbon cutting events and for their own pleasure.
 Among the most impressive to me were the personal crown of Rudolph II with its matching orb and scepter, as well as the imperial crown from the 10th century.
 Together with the coronation regalia in the next room, you could imagine what a grandiose event it was.

 An amazing baby cradle was exhibited nearby – a present to Napoleon and his Austrian bride when their son was born.

 Another impressive item in the collection were the 23-pound gold basin and pitcher used to baptize children.